Directors Ian Cheney and Martha Shane dig into the world of emojis and the committees responsible for which ones make the cut.

 This documentary from Matt Wolf ('Teenage') profiles the life and work of an activist turned obsessive recorder and hoarder of TV news broadcasts.

-From the ancient cave painters to modern muralists, these are the best films about the makers of masterworks.
+From the ancient cave painters to modern muralists, these are some of the best films about the makers of masterworks.

 'They'll Love Me When I'm Dead,' released in conjunction with Orson Welles' long-lost final film, is a small epic about making art in a world that doesn't care.